Special Language Entry

 - An interview at Adelaide High School.

-- A commitment to study two languages other than English until at least the end of Year 10.
+- A commitment to study two languages other than English for three years and at least one language until the end of Stage 2.

 Information about this process is available from Adelaide High School and all Primary Schools in early March.